markjivko/kronup-php/docs/Api/TeamsApi.md

 ## `assign()`

-> Teams Assign a user to a team
+> Assign a user to a team

 {: .new-title }
 > #️⃣ Execute example in terminal